 Adjust the speed.
-With no electrical load connected, adjust the speed screw to attain the proper no load (n.1.) speed as shown in the speed chart.
+With no electrical load connected, adjust the speed screw to attain the proper no load (n. l.) speed as shown in the speed chart.
 Apply a full rated load at 0.8 power factor and again check the speed.
 Be sure the voltage is safe for the load applied.
-An incorrect temperature switch operates to stop the engine if the coolant temperature rises too high.
-This prevents overheating, which could cause serious damage to engine parts.
-The engine may be started again when the coolant temperature drops approximately 10°F. The dial adjustment should be set to operate at a temperature several degrees below the boiling point of the coolant, taking into consideration the altitude at which the plant is operating.
-Lower the setting 3oF. for each 1000 feet above sea level.
-The dial was set at 205°F. at the factory.
-Do not set the switch to operate at too
+An incorrect speed drop from full load to no load necessitates a sensitivity adjustment.